 Evaluation of GambleAware funded treatment system

 GambleAware issued an invitation to tender (ITT) for the evaluation of GambleAware funded treatment and support services for those with gambling-related difficulties.
 The ITT is available here for information only - the deadline for tenders was 8 March 2019.
 The original budget for the development of the evaluation framework and methodology was £30,000.
 Following discussion, it was revised to £45,000.

-The Gambling Commission, together with the Responsible Gambling Strategy Board, issued a brief that sets out the policy context, the overall objectives of the evaluation, how the design and development of the evaluation framework and methodology must be done in full consultation with and participation from key stakeholders, and some of the research and evaluation questions that may be addressed.
+The Gambling Commission, together with the Advisory Board for Safer Gambling, issued a brief that sets out the policy context, the overall objectives of the evaluation, how the design and development of the evaluation framework and methodology must be done in full consultation with and participation from key stakeholders, and some of the research and evaluation questions that may be addressed.